-DOT Compliance for New Entrants 1
+DOT Compliance for New Entrants1

-Chapter 1: Who Regulates Truckers?
-2
+Chapter 1: Who Regulates Truckers?2

-Chapter 2: Create a Compliance Plan 3
+Chapter 2: Create a Compliance Plan4

-Chapter 3: Review the BASICs 4
+Chapter 3: Review the BASICs5

-Chapter 4: How You're Rated 5
+Chapter 4: How You're Rated6

-Chapter 5: Clear, Timely Records 7
+Chapter 5: Clear, Timely Records8

-Chapter 6: Hire Compliant Drivers 8
+Chapter 6: Hire Compliant Drivers9

-Chapter 7: DIY vs. Buy 9
+Chapter 7: DIY vs. Buy10

-Chapter 8: Is It a Good Fit? .10
+Chapter 8: Is it a Good Fit?11

 Trucking is one of the most regulated industries in America.
-Whether you're a firm with thousands of drivers or an owner-operator with one truck, these federal and state regulations apply to you, and you must comply with them as soon as you obtain your operating authority.
+Whether you're a firm with thousands of drivers or an owner-operator with one truck, these federal and state regulations apply to you, and you must comply with them soon as you obtain your Operating Authority.

 Keeping compliant is as important as finding loads to haul and keeping a well-maintained vehicle.
-This e-book will tell you how to stay DOT-compliant and will help you decide whether you have time to handle the process yourself or need to hire a service provider for that part of your business.
-If you decide to hire a compliance service, this e-book will guide you through some of the regulatory and safety guestions to help you get the most for your money.
+This E-book will tell you how to stay DOT compliant, and help you decide whether you have time to handle the process yourself or need to hire a service provider for that part of your business.
+If you decide to hire a compliance service, this book will guide you through some of your regulatory and safety questions and help you get the most for your money.